 Dr. Heidi Overton is from Gallup, New Mexico, and serves as AFPI’s Director of the Center for a Healthy America.
 Overton recently served as a White House Fellow in 2019-2020 in both the Office of American Innovation and the Domestic Policy Council and is a PhD candidate in Clinical Investigation at the Johns Hopkins University Bloomberg School of Public Health.
 Previously, Overton was a general surgery resident at the Johns Hopkins University School of Medicine, and a physician advocate for price and quality transparency in healthcare through Restoring Medicine.
 During medical school, Overton was appointed by Governor Susana Martinez to serve on the University of New Mexico (UNM) Board of Regents, which included fiduciary and full-voting responsibilities for all business and clinical operations of the university and health system.
 Overton graduated summa cum laude with a B.A. in Health, Medicine, and Human Values from the UNM’s Combined BA/MD Program and received her medical degree from the UNM School of Medicine.
 Overton loves living in our nation’s capital and enjoys traveling to see family and friends around the country, especially going back home where she gets her fill of New Mexico red and green chile and can improve her favorite new hobby – golf – in the bright blue skies and sunshine of the high desert.

-Preston Parry is from Tucson, Arizona, and serves as AFPI’s Director for Operations.
+Preston Parry is from Tucson, Arizona, and serves as AFPI’s Strategic Assistant to the President & CEO.
 Parry most recently served at the White House as the Executive Assistant to the Director of the Domestic Policy Council, Brooke Rollins.
 In this role, he managed Director Rollins’s schedule and assisted her with the overall operations for over 40 members of the Council.
 In this role, he was also the Policy Coordinator for the team and was the primary liaison with the Office of the Staff Secretary.
 Parry previously was an associate director in the White House Visitors Office, facilitating tours, large scale events, and assisting the Office of the First Lady.
 Parry also served as a White House intern in 2017 in the Office of Digital Strategy.
 He attended Utah Valley University, where he graduated with a degree in Political Science.
 Parry currently resides in Washington, D.C. where he enjoys weekend brunches with friends, attending D.C. sporting events and concerts, and petting all the puppies in his neighborhood in Navy Yard.

 Rick Perry was born in Haskell, Texas, and raised in Paint Creek, Texas, the son of dryland cotton farmers, and serves as AFPI’s Chairman of the Center for Energy Independence.
 Perry served as the 14th Secretary of Energy, where he advanced America’s dominance in energy production to help American businesses, workers, families, and farmers.
 Previously, Perry served as the 47th governor of Texas.
 As Governor of the Lone Star State, Perry championed conservative principles that helped Texas become America’s economic engine.
 Perry also served Texas as Lt.
 Governor, Agriculture Commissioner, and State Representative.
 Perry is a veteran of the United States Air Force, having flown C-130 tactical airlift aircraft in Europe and the Middle East and remains passionate about supporting the active duty and veteran community.
 Perry earned distinction early in his life as an Eagle Scout and he was one of the first in his family to go to college, earning a degree in Animal Science from Texas A&M University, where he was a member of the Corps of Cadets and a Yell Leader.
 Perry married his childhood sweetheart, Anita, in 1982.
 They have two children, two beautiful granddaughters, and a grandson, who was born on the 4th of July.